codehire/blog/source/_posts/2015-03-30-trying-to-hire-a-coder-here-are-6-things-to-make-it-easier.markdown

 Liked this article?
-Consider posting a free job ad on [Codehire](http://www.codehire.com/employers)!
+Consider posting a job ad on [Codehire](http://www.codehire.com/employers)!